ateniolatobi/Secure-Federated-Learning-Project/README.md

-# Project - FEDERATED LEARNING ON THE MNIST DIGIT DATASET
+# Project - SECURE AGGREGATION FOR FEDERATED LEARNING ON THE MNIST DIGIT DATASET

 ## ABSTRACT

 Federated Learning is a machine learning setting where the goal is to train a high-quality centralized model with training data distributed over a large number of clients each with unreliable and relatively slow network connections.
 We consider learning algorithms for this setting where on each round, each client independently computes an update to the current model based on its local data and communicates this update to a central server, where the client-side updates are aggregated to compute a new global model.
 The typical clients in this setting are mobile phones, and communication efficiency is of utmost importance.

+Secure aggregation for federated learning improves upon federated learning by ensuring that the weights gotten from the remote devices are encrypted before they are sent to the central device to be aggregated or before they are aggregated in another remote device.

+This adds an extra layer of protection by ensuring that the weights also remain anonymous since it is also possible to compromise privacy through the weights of a model,